asartalo/psedata/README.md

 PSE Data Db Tool
 ================

-This is a tool for exporting Philippine Stock Exchange data to a PostgreSQL db and retrieving them.
+This is a tool for storing Philippine Stock Exchange data to a PostgreSQL db.